psa-jforestier/pypymorse/README.md

 # PyPyMorse
 Morse decoder program.
 Use audio input from soundcard.
 In Python.
-Work under Windows.
+Work under Windows too, but every OS with Pyhton should work.
 From an old code fftmorse.c .
 Use PyAudio and NCurses

 ## Original C code
 The original C code, by François JALBERT, is under the `src/fftmorse.c/` folder.
 This program has been written for MSDOS with a SoundBlaster 8 sound card, and is not working anymore on 64 bits OS.